 - respiratory disease

 - falls and injuries

-Indirect effects of cold include mental health illnesses such as depression, and carbon monoxide poisoning from poorly maintained or poorly ventilated boilers, cooking and heating appliances and heating.These pages provide information on the practical and financial assistance available and some top tips on how to cut energy bills.
+Indirect effects of cold include mental health illnesses such as depression, and carbon monoxide poisoning from poorly maintained or poorly ventilated boilers, cooking and heating appliances and heating.These pages provide information on the practical and financial assistance available.